InquestGeronimo/tllm/README.md

 CypherTune streamlines the training process by abstracting several libraries from the Hugging Face ecosystem.
 It currently offers the following features:

-- **Model Fine-Tuning**: Fine-tune LLMs with custom text-to-cypher datasets from 🤗.
+- **Model Fine-Tuning**: Fine-tunes LLMs using HF's `Trainer` for custom text-to-Cypher datasets stored in the [Hub](https://huggingface.co/datasets).
 - **Bits and Bytes**: Optimizes model performance with 4-bit quantization.
 - **QLoRA**: Fine-tuning using LoRA, a popular and lightweight training technique that significantly reduces the number of trainable parameters.
+It works by quantizing the precision of the weight parameters in the pre trained LLM to 4-bit precision lowerign the barrier for amount of compute during training.
 - **Prompt Template**: Doc conversion into a prompt template for fine-tuning.
-- **Weights & Biases Integration**: Track and log your experiments using wandb. (optional)
+- **Weights & Biases Integration**: Track and log your experiments using wandb.

 TODO